How to make dust filters for your PC case

 The material can fray if you screw into it haphazardly, so we recommend punching some clean mounting holes into it with a leather hole punch.
 This will cut neatly and ensure your filters are durable.

-6. Use washers
+6. Attach washers

-To stop the fan screws twisting the mesh, use washers over the material to separate them.
+To stop the fan screws from twisting the mesh, use washers over the material to separate them.
 This will allow you to tighten the screws without damaging the filter.
 Glue the washers in place to make mounting the fan easier.

 7. Screw fans to case